ntncmch/influenzanet/README.md

 influenzanet
 ============

-R tools for cleaning, combining and analysing data collected by [Influenzanet][https://www.influenzanet.eu]
+R tools for cleaning, combining and analysing data collected by [Influenzanet](https://www.influenzanet.eu)

-## Development
+## Installation

-To install the development version of influenzanet, it's easiest to use the `devtools` package:
+Until a stable version of influenzanet is made available on CRAN, the easiest way to install the development version is using the `devtools` package:

     # install.packages("devtools")
     library(devtools)